 What design can do for patients

 Like innovation and disruption, the term design is often misused.
 Design is not just about making things look good.
-Rather, it is a mindset and a process to deeply understand users and to create new products, services, or experiences that address users’ unmet needs – physically, digitally, or both.
-For a patient using a MedTech device, a better design can improve adherence, and even reduce pain and side-effects.
+Rather, it is a mindset and a process to deeply understand users and to create new products, services, or experiences that address unmet user needs – physically, digitally, or both.
+For a patient using a Medical Device, a better design can improve adherence, and even reduce pain and side-effects.